louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^9b6d8093].
 Chest (2016).
 Medium credibility.

-PICO question #2 — minimal clinical criteria for predicting response of chronic cough to GER therapy — asks whether administering a clinical assessment algorithm can identify adults with more than an 8-wk history of refractory chronic cough likely to respond to GER-directed therapy, compared with similar patients not meeting the designated clinical criteria, with the outcome defined as differential reduction or remission of cough according to whether patients meet the designated "minimal clinical criteria."
+PICO question #2 — minimal clinical criteria for predicting response of chronic cough to GER therapy — asks whether administering a clinical assessment algorithm can identify adults with more than an 8-wk history of refractory chronic cough likely to respond to GER-directed therapy, compared with similar patients not meeting the designated clinical criteria, with the outcome defined as differential reduction or remission of cough according to whether patients meet the designated "minimal clinical criteria".

 ---